-- Failure notification table: contains the MAC addresses of the switch interfaces where to send notification messages; - Alternate output port table: includes the output port
+- Failure notification table: contains the MAC addresses of the switch interfaces where to send notification messages; - Alternate output port table: includes the output port selected based on the identifier of the failed link (the table is computed offline).

 After successful reconfiguration of switches, traffic forwarded via the failed link is instantly redirected, and the backward learning procedure is avoided.
 The proposed mechanism also considers backup capacity guarantees.